If you'd like to know when new newsletters are published

 In 2021, for the first time, we are launching Global Awards for each category – selected from the Gold winners in each of the regions.

 There will be Gold and Silver awards in each of the four regions, and the judges’ may also identify ‘ones to watch’.
 The judges can only choose from amongst those that apply.
-You can nominate others or your own business, destination, or organisation on the awards page here.

 Those businesses, destinations and organisations which win Gold in the four regional awards in Africa, India, Latin America, and the Rest of the World will automatically be entered into the Global Awards.
 There will be regional panels of judges and the global judging will be done by a panel drawn from the regional panels.
 All the panels will be chaired by Harold Goodwin, WTM’s Responsible Tourism Advisor, to ensure that the same processes are followed rigorously in all panels.